 Any member of the Friends of Frontenac Park can become a Volunteer Guide.
 You must be willing to volunteer time to visit the Park during the summer months especially, though the Guides operate all year round.
 Familiarity with the Park is an asset, though it can be acquired through participation.
 You must be comfortable with passing on knowledge about the Park to visitors.

-A training session is offered by Park staff and Friends each April for new Volunteers.
+A training session is offered by Park staff and Friends each Spring for new Volunteers.
 Those becoming interested later in the year can be accommodated until full training by pairing with an existing Volunteer Guide and learning from them for a few outings.
 The training provides instruction on the essential information about the Park, its history, natural history, services and regulations, plus guidance on public relations and Park services, followed by an on-trail session explaining the requirements for proper trail maintenance and safety.

 That is up to the individual, though volunteers typically visit seven to ten days over the summer.
 Scheduling is on an informal basis.